danielschlieder/cra-template-keycloak-starter/README.md

 # Usermenu

-Further I added a simply usermenu.
+Further I added a simple usermenu.
 The link "account" will redirect you to the keycloak host and opens your account details there.

 ![ReactJS Template](https://raw.githubusercontent.com/danielschlieder/cra-template-keycloak-starter/master/app-screenshot-dropdown.png "CRA usermenu")